-The benefits of a healthy diet1 have been studied many times over.
+The benefits of a healthy diet have been studied many times over.
 Not only to help prevent cardiovascular risk factors, metabolic syndrome and diabetes, but to ensure we incorporate all the macro and micronutrients we need to support our body’s energetic and physiologic requirements.

 Unfortunately, putting the intentions of eating healthier into practice is not easy for everybody—I know this from my own experience of missing the mark on RDIs.
 Although diet supplements don’t replace a healthy diet, some groups may benefit from them.

-There is a global agreement in the medical community over the supplementation with folic acid in pregnant women or those planning to conceive2.
+There is a global agreement in the medical community over the supplementation with folic acid in pregnant women or those planning to conceive.
 Women over 50 years old may also benefit from the supplementation with calcium and vitamin D if they are not meeting their daily requirements.

-Even Health Canada recommends vitamin D supplementation3 for men and women over 50.
+Even Health Canada recommends vitamin D supplementation for men and women over 50.
 If you think you’re lacking some of these essential nutrients, you should ask your doctor or nutritionist if supplements are a good choice for you.